Yuval-Roth/ims_project/game_server/api_doc.md

 **Description:**
 This request type is used to create a new lobby.
 The `gameType` field must be provided to specify the type of game to be played in the new lobby.

+#### Return value
+The success field will be true if the game type was changed successfully, and false otherwise with an error message. <br/>
+If the lobby was created successfully, the `payload` field the id of the newly created lobby. <br/>

 <br/>